openshift/enhancements/enhancements/update/change-management-and-maintenance-schedules.md

 Value:
 - `-2`: Error determining the time at which current permissive window will close.
-- `-1`: Material changes are permitted indefinitely (e.g. `strategy: disabled`).
+- `-1`: Material changes are permitted indefinitely (e.g. `strategy: Permissive`).
 - `0`: Material changes are not presently permitted (i.e. the cluster is outside of a permissive window).
-Alternatively, time is not relevant to the strategy (e.g. assisted strategy).
+  Alternatively, time is not relevant to the strategy (e.g. restrictive strategy).
-- `> 0`: The number seconds remaining in the current permissive change window (or the equivalent of 1000 days if end of window cannot be computed).
+- `> 0`: The number seconds remaining in the current permissive change window.

 `change_management_last_change`
 Labels: